openvinotoolkit/openvino/docs/articles_en/openvino-workflow/running-inference/inference-devices-and-modes/cpu-device/performance-hint-and-threads-scheduling.rst

 Latency Hint on Hybrid Core Systems
 ###################################

-In this scenario, default setting of ``ov::hint::scheduling_core_type`` is decided by model precision and ratio of P-cores and E-cores.
+In this scenario, the default setting of ``ov::hint::scheduling_core_type`` is determined by the model precision and the ratio of P-cores and E-cores.

 .. note::